-While difficult to quantify a specific value using empirical methods, the QCA is nonetheless satisfied there is a positive value associated with the terms and conditions contained in standard contracts, including due to the stability, certainty and consistency that standard contracts provide to customers (discussed above).
+While it is difficult to quantify a specific value using empirical methods, the QCA is nonetheless satisfied that a positive value is associated with the terms and conditions contained in standard contracts, among other reasons because of the stability, certainty and consistency that standard contracts provide to customers (discussed above).

-The QCA is also satisfied the value is likely to be less than the upper limit of the observed market offer and standard offer price differentials (which reflect price and non-price factors).
+The QCA is also satisfied that the value is less than the upper limit of the observed market offer and standard offer price differentials (which reflect price and non-price factors).

-The QCA has been directed to consider adopting a value similar in magnitude to that applied in previous determinations, on the basis the Minister considers this appropriately reflects the additional value of the terms and conditions of standard retail contracts.
+The QCA has been directed to consider adopting a value similar in magnitude to that applied in previous determinations, as the Minister considers this appropriately reflects the additional value of the terms and conditions of standard retail contracts.
 The QCA notes a value of 5 per cent was adopted in previous determinations.

 The QCA also considers the government's EasyPay Reward scheme could provide information useful to this assessment.
-The scheme offered customers an annual reward in the form of a bill credit for electing (and meeting) particular conditions different to those contained in the standard contracts-namely to receive bills electronically, pay on time, use a particular payment method and accept bill smoothing.
-The reward equated to a reduction in notified prices of around 5 to 6 per cent per year (average) for these customers, if all conditions were met.109
+The scheme offered customers an annual reward in the form of a bill credit for electing (and meeting) particular conditions different to those contained in the market offer-this represents the maximum charges a customer could incur in a given year.
+The fees are then used to determine the percentage the charges represent compared to a median annual customer bill.

+standard contracts-namely, to receive bills electronically, pay on time, use a particular payment method and accept bill smoothing.
+The reward equated to a reduction in notified prices of around 5 to 6 per cent per year (average) for these customers, if all conditions were met.